 The brake system on your vehicle is one of the systems that you should always keep maintained.
 As soon as you see a leak or hear the brakes squeaking, you need to take action.

 First, if they give out completely, you won’t be able to stop and could cause an accident.
 Second, if you let the pads get low enough, they’ll cause additional damage, which could mean hundreds of additional dollars.

-Contact the mechanics at the Repair One auto repair shop in The Woodlands, TX. or Spring/Klein, TX for an appointment to check and replace the brakes on your vehicle.
+Contact the mechanics at the Repair One auto repair shop in The Woodlands, TX for an appointment to check and replace the brakes on your vehicle.

 The Brake System Components